 In the replaceable parts table, change the HP Part No. of pilot lamp DS1 to 1450-0566.
-The new pilot lamp is more reliable because of its leads being crimped instead of spot welded.
+The new pilot lamp is more reliable because its leads are crimped instead of being spot welded.

-Add the following. the "Ordering Additional Manuals" paragraph in Section 1: 'effective December 1975, extra manuals may be obtained by specifying Option 910 when ordering your instrument.
-The number of extra manuals depends upon the quantity of Option 910's ordered."
+Add the following to the "Ordering Additional Manuals" paragraph in Section 1: "Effective December 1975, extra manuals may be obtained by specifying Option 910 when ordering your instrument.
+The number of extra manuals depends upon the quantity of Option 910s ordered."